Brain-cat/VillagersRevenge/README.md

 <h3>Download</h3>
 <p class="padded">
-First you go to the release page and download the most recent version of the Villagers Revenge, extract the files in the zip file       anywhere on your computer, open the folder called "Built Game" and run "Villagers Revenge.exe".
+First you go to the release page on my github and download the most recent version of the Villagers Revenge, extract the files in the zip file anywhere on your computer, open the folder called "Built Game" and run "Villagers Revenge.exe".
 You will then be greeted with the Unity Configuration screen where you can change any settings that you wish to change such as graphics or inputs.
 </p>

 <h3>Movement</h3>